YoCodingJosh/brick-blaster/README.md

 A super basic but super kick ass breakout style game.

+I'm rewriting it to be way better and maybe sell it, but play the demo here: https://brick-blaster.hypeworks.net/

 ## License

 Licensed under the MIT license.
 Please see `LICENSE` for more details.